Los comparativos irregulares son adjetivos que se utilizan para comparar cualidades como la calidad, el tamaño o la edad.

 MalPeorEste desayuno es peor que el de ayer.
 (This breakfast is worse than yesterday's.)

 ViejoMayorCuando estás mayor, podemos ir juntos de vacaciones.
-(When you are older, we can go on holiday together.)
+(When you are older, we can go on vacation together.)

 JovenMenorCuando eres menor, no puedes viajar solo.
-(When you are minor, you cannot travel alone.)
+(When you are a minor, you cannot travel alone.)

 Exercise 1: Los comparativos irregulares: Mejor, Peor, Mayor, Menor